HenkerX64/node-steam-badge-unlocker/README.md

 // Requirements:
 // - Your YouTube account must have at least one uploaded video (can be "unlisted")
 // - If Steam can list your video for linking, the configuration is valid
+// Note: YouTube access tokens expire periodically and must be refreshed when expired (PostVideo: false).
 	youtubeCookies: {
 		accessToken: null,
 		authAccount: '',